Harryyadav/slate/source/includes/library_tasks.md

-categories            | Includes a list of categories that apply to each task verification_coverage | Includes a list of verification coverages of each task tags                  | Includes a list of tags attached to each task howtos                | Includes a list of How-Tos for each task.
+categories            | Includes a list of categories that apply to each task verification_coverage | Includes a list of verification coverages of each task tags                  | Includes a list of tags attached to each task how_tos               | Includes a list of How-Tos for each task.
 These are language specific examples of how to implement the task amendments            | Includes a list of amendments on each task